wolf1994722/react-chatbot/README.md

 ## 🧐 About <a name = "about"></a>

-Project Purpose was people can efficiently solve his/her queris
+Project Purpose was people can efficiently solve his/her queris using chatbot

 ### Prerequisites